MichaelMKKelly/LocalDeck-Review/README.md

 I am not the only one that wants to go another way. there has already been a handful of people proposing alternate firmwares and configuration options to remove the need for the addon.

 it does work out the box with esphome integration though and automations triggered by button presses are easy enough to set up without making it too complicated.

+Perhaps it is not fair to voice an opinion when not using it in the "intended" way?

 ## Hidden Features